 In 2019, Just Eat partnered with the charity FoodCycle this Black Friday, a company that serves meals from unwanted food across the UK, preventing waste.
 For every Just Eat order made on Black Friday, the company also donated 50p to the charity and raised over £250,000.

 As another great example, in 2011, Patagonia’s Don’t Buy This Jacket campaign raised awareness about consumerism and has evolved and continued ever since, so much so that in 2016 they pledged to donate all of their Black Friday sales to organisations in local communities.

 Find your best media and focus your attention on it

-If you choose a medium like Instagram, you can engage with your audience on a variety of levels including stickers in stories (small business stickers anyone?) or even your link in bio.
+If you choose a medium like Instagram, you can engage with your audience on various levels, including stickers in stories (small business stickers, anyone?) or your link in your bio.
 Similarly, you could focus on Idea Pins, shoppable Pins, and even ads for your Black Friday campaign.